Wednesday, November 30, 2011

 Clos Pegase Winery

 The Clos Pegase 2008 Mitsuko's Vineyard Pinot Noir is from Carneros (of course) and was rated very highly at 90 by Wine Enthusiast, although I'd rate it even higher.
-With cherry on the nose and some raspberry on the palate, it is perfectly balanced with nice acids, a great mouth feel and real (but not excessive) substance.
-This is not one of your too thin, fruity little Pinot Noirs, ones that taste more like Beaujolais nouveau that PN.
-This PN sells for a mere $35 retail or $28 club price.
+With cherry on the nose and some raspberry on the palate, it was perfectly balanced with nice acids, a great mouth feel and good (but not excessive) substance.
+This is not one of your overly thin, fruity little Pinot Noirs, one that taste more like Beaujolais nouveau that PN.
+This Pinot Noir sells for a mere $35 retail or $28 club price.
 Compare that price to the best Oregon or Russian River PN or a good red Burgundy.
-It is a fabulous wine, especially at that price.
-We also recommend the 2007 Napa Valley Syrah at $29.75 and the 2008 Dunaweal Vineyard Pegaso Red with 60% Zin and 40% Petite Sirah, a most interesting and unusual blend, at $28.50 plus the very luscious 2006 Hommage Cabernte Sauvignon that sells for $90 and was rated 92 by the Wine Enthusiast.
-All four of the wines we tried were winners, with the PN being a knockout.
-I later opened a bottle of the PN and gave my wife (who usually prefers white wine) a glass without telling her how much I liked it and her reaction was, "What is this?
-It is really good!"
+It is a fabulous wine at that price.

 If you can't make it there for a visit, you might want to try some of their wines, especially the Pinot Noir.
 Be sure to get only the 2008, though, because this appears to be a special year for their PN and it is the only PN of theirs we tasted.
 The Wine Enthusiast says of the 2008, "Quite a nice Pinot Noir and in fact the winery's best in a number of years."